thindil/steamsky/bin/doc/MODDING.md

-Some general informations about adding/editing some game elements (skills, ships, ships modules, etc.)
+Some general information about adding/editing game elements (skills, ships, ships modules, etc.)

-## General informations about modifications
+## General information about modifications
-To add new things (item, ship, module, etc) to the game, you must create a new directory inside the game's mod directory which is *data/mods* by default.
+To add new things (items, ships, modules, etc) to the game, you must create a new directory inside the game's mod directory which is *data/mods* by default.

-For example, create the directory *mymod* as *data/mods/mymod* and place your work into a file or files with the extension *dat* patterned on the structure of the shipped files there.
+For example, create the directory *mymod* as *data/mods/mymod* and place your work in a file or files with the extension *dat* patterned similarly to the structure of the shipped files there.

-For example, to add new item to game, create a file which looks like *data/items.dat*.
+For example, to add a new item to game, create a file which looks like *data/items.dat*.

-Below you will find more detailed information about the XML data structures understood by the program.
+Below you will find more detailed information about the XML data structures used by the program.

 You may can edit the shipped files as well of course, but modification you make there will be overwritten when you update the game.

 ## Items types

-### General informations
+### General information
-- Open file *game.dat* in *data* directory or better, create new file in modifications directory.
+- Open file *game.dat* in *data* directory or even better, create a new file in modifications directory.
 - A file providing new items must start with tag `data`.
 Each item type is one line entry with tag `itemtype`.
-Pattern your work on what you see in *data/game.dat*.
+Structure your work on what you see in the *data/game.dat* file.

-### Changing existing items types
+### Changing an existing items types
-- By editing *data/game.dat* you can change the name of an existing item type by changing the `value` attribute.
+- By editing the *data/game.dat* file you can change the name of an existing item type by changing the `value` attribute.
-- When editing own file: need to remove first selected item type then add new.
+- When editing your custom file: you need to remove first selected item type, then add new.
 - Item types are referenced in the specifications of items and recipes.
-Don't forget to do change any reference to your type in these files as well.
+Don't forget to change any references to your type in these files as well.

 ### Adding new items types
 - Add a new item type, by appending a new line with tag `itemtype`.
 Store the